juriad/advent-2020/README.md

 It was mostly about battling the language and reading documentation and forums mentioning mainframes.
 I hope there won't bet too many virtual machine tasks as last year.

+## Day 9 - SQL

+SQL is quite powerful, it is easy to emulate for loops.
+Since the input can be considered a CSV, even loading data was easy.
+And even better, sqlite can run in memory, so the computation does not need nor leave an existing database.

+Fortunately the task was easy enough to be solved using a couple iterations over tables.
+The only clever algorithm was to precompute prefix sums.

 # Language Pool

 C++